strontian/longleaf-relay/README.md

     System.out.println(relayMessage.payload);
     //if the publishObject method was used, the object can be decoded like this:
     ExampleMessage example = gson.fromJson(relayMessage.payload, ExampleMessage.class);
-    //gson instance is provided by the class RelayMessageHandler, which RelayClient Extends }
+    //gson instance is provided by RelayMessageHandler(a superclass of RelayClient) }

 }